 Clinical Research is a major driver of innovation and central to NHS practice for maintaining and developing high standards of patient care.
 Participating in Clinical research allows patients to get access to new interventions, treatments and medicines.
 Ultimately, investment in research means better and more cost-effective care for patients.

-The National Institute for Health Research (National Institute for Health and Care Research) is the nation’s largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
+The National Institute for Health and Care Research is the nation’s largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
 Working in partnership with the NHS, universities, local government, other research funders, patients and the public, they deliver and enable world-class research that transforms people’s lives, promotes economic growth and advances science.

-3W Health is part of a network of local practices participating in research activities under the banner of National Institute for Health and Care Research Clinical Research Network: Thames Valley and South Midlands (National Institute for Health and Care Research CRN TVSM).
-The CRN TVSM is hosted by Oxford University Hospitals NHS Foundation Trust and covers Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire.
+Insert Practice Name is part of a network of local practices participating in research activities under the banner of National Institute for Health and Care Research South Central Regional Research Delivery Network (NIHR SCRRDN).
+The SCRRDN is hosted by Southampton University Hospital NHS Foundation Trust and covers Buckinghamshire, Oxfordshire, West Berkshire, Frimley, Hampshire, and Isle of Wight

 The National Institute for Health Research works with researchers and primary care practitioners such as GPs, practice nurses, pharmacists and dentists to promote the successful delivery of research studies in the NHS.
 We support a wide range of research including studies which look at: